 International Agreements (IAs)

 An International Agreement is a legally-binding contract that commits the University to provide specific services or activities to a client or in collaboration with colleagues, another university, or organization.
-NOTE: Depending on the nature or scope of a program, International Programs routes an IA to the Office of Grant and Reseach Development (OGRD), the Office of Business and Finance, and/or the Budget Office for approval.
+NOTE: Depending on the nature or scope of a program, International Programs routes an IA to the Office of Grant and Reseach Development (OGRD), the Office of Finance and Administration, and/or the Budget Office for approval.
 See below.

 Examples of activities documented by IAs include, but are not limited to: